-Case in point: The nominal 10-year Treasury yield was trading at just under 1.8 percent on Friday—which, coincidentally, is the current annual rate of U.S. inflation, according to the Department of Labor’s October report.
+Case in point: The nominal 10-year Treasury yield was trading at just under 1.8 percent today—which, coincidentally, is the annual rate of U.S. inflation, according to the Department of Labor’s October report.

 What this means is that the real yield on the 10-year T-note is a big fat 0 percent.

 And when this happens, according to the World Gold Council (WGC), “it may be time to replace bonds with gold.”